Controllability to the origin implies state-feedback stabilizability for discrete-time nonlinear systems: Main Results

+then the system (\ref{eq:NLS}) is said to be (globally) $N$-step stabilizable by a state feedback controller \end{definition} Because we do not deal with local property in this technical communique, henceforth, we omit the term `global.'

-Our first objective is to show the following proposition. \begin{prop} If (\ref{eq:NLS}) is $N$-step controllable to the origin, then there is a (possibly discontinuous) state feedback control law $\upsilon(x)$ for which the solution of
+Our first objective is to show the following proposition, which is a straightforward extension of the result given in \cite{Sontag1981} for piecewise linear systems. \begin{lem} The system (\ref{eq:NLS}) is $N$-step controllable to the origin if and only if it is $N$-step stabilizable by a state feedback controller. \end{lem}